jonathondilworth/meeting-materials-21-01-2022/README.md

 **HCI / UX**

 In terms of front-end dev work, R waws saying there is a lot more involved than what you would normally consider when it comes to front-end (due to data serialisation, etc).
 I'm just curious, what kind of work is involved here?

-**Self-Directed Learning**

-*Outdated By One Day.*

-I spent this week learning as much as possible about DAOs.
-Essentially I would just like to confirm that what I have learnt is consistent with the way in which other people think about and model these systems.

-Notes on this weeks research are available here: <https://github.com/jonathondilworth/DAOResearch>